The following deadlines are for the Pre-licensure BSN application.

 - Two (2) letters of recommendation (one personal, one professional): Use the following link to fill out a reference request survey.
 Follow the directions in the survey carefully, and then send the link given in the survey to your desired reference.
 (All survey links can be used multiple times) https://byui.az1.qualtrics.com/jfe/form/SV_3DDACZxmRp7WT09

 - Background check *UPDATE: As of Nov 2019, the background check is not a requirement for application.
 Background checks will be required by students that are conditionally accepted into the program.
 Minimum cost of the background check is $31

 - Medical form (requires a signed physical)

 - Unofficial transcripts from other universities/colleges attended (copies of official transcripts can be obtained through the BYU-I Student Records and Registration office by emailing email@example.com)

 - Unofficial BYU-Idaho transcript

-- TOEFL score, for students with English as a second language
+- Upload documentation of TOEFL score, for students with English as a second language

-To bring the application, go to this webpage: https://web.byui.edu/inplace/studentoptin
+To begin the application, go to this webpage: https://web.byui.edu/inplace/studentoptin